leandromoreira/digital_video_introduction/README.md

 ```
 > **WARNING**: when you see a `./s/ffmpeg` or `./s/mediainfo` command, it means we're running a **containerized version** of that program, which already includes all the needed requirements.

-All the **hands-on should be performed from the folder you cloned** this repository, for the **jupyter examples** you must start the server `./s/start_jupyter.sh` and copy the URL and use it on your browser.
+All the **hands-on should be performed from the folder you cloned** this repository.
+For the **jupyter examples** you must start the server `./s/start_jupyter.sh` and copy the URL and use it in your browser.

 # Index